 This feature is intended for motherboard validation purposes.
-The specifies the CFL-S board design for VR settings override values.
-The default is ${\bf Auto}.$
+The value specifies the motherboard design for VR settings override values.
+The default is Auto.

 PSYS Slope

 Enter a value for the PSYS Slope.
 The range is 0-200.
 The default is $\boldsymbol{0}.$